 Why is a diesel spillage on the road so dangerous?

 Diesel spillages on a road surface can turn the surface slippery.
-In fact, diesel on a road surface can be as slippery as ice.
+In fact, diesel on a road surface can be as slippery as ice and you may not see any warning signs that they are there.

 Deisel especially poses a danger to motorcyclists whose vehicles are lighter and only use two wheels.
 They could therefore be more vulnerable to losing control through poor road conditions than motorists.